BruceDone/scrapy_demo/README.md

 #################

 ###
-this project will release the most websites while i crawled , hope this will help you,if this project helps you, please give it a start ,thanks :)
+this project scrapes a list of websites I used to crawl most often if this project helped you, please give it a star, thanks :)
 ###

 #Spider list

 * douban_image
 * googleplay
 * cnbeta

 #Project Feature

-* google play use the crawl spider and pymongo
+* google play uses the crawl spider and pymongo
-* douban image use the imagepiepline to download image (use the headers in case of being baned)
+* douban image use the imagepiepline to download image (use the headers in case of being banned)
-* cnbeta use the sqlalchmey th save the item to mysql(or other database if the sqlalchemy can support)
+* cnbeta uses sqlalchmey to save items to mysql database (or other database if sqlalchemy supports)

 #How to use
-for each project will there will a run_spider.py script,just run the it and enjoy :)
+for each project there is a run_spider.py script, just run it and enjoy :)

 `
 python run_spider.py